course-details-portlet

 Further on evaluation

-Retake may be organized in the form of oral exam.
-The retake exam is in August.
-Students are free to choose Norwegian or English for written assessments.
+The re-sit examination for the written exam may be given as an oral examination.
+The re-sit exam is in August.
+There will be no re-sit examination for the portfolio.
+Students are free to choose Norwegian or English for written assessments or the portfolio.

 Course materials